zowe/docs-site/docs/getting-started/zowe-security-overview.md

 # Zowe Security
+Zowe implements comprehensive measures to secure mainframe services and data resources in transition and in rest:

+- Digital certificates are used by Zowe to facilitate secure electronic communication and data exchange between people, systems, and devices online.
+- User identity is authenticated through modern authentication methods such as Multi-Factor Authentication (MFA), JWT, or Personal Access Token (PAT).
+- User access is authorized by SAF (the installed mainframe Extended Security Manager (ESM)).

 Before installation and use of Zowe server-side components it is practical to first learn about core security features built into the Zowe architecture.

 This document provides